HarshaVardhanJ/study-env/EX407-RHEL7/README.md

 Ansible is preinstalled on `server` and `server2`.

+The `student` user has passwordless sudo access and ssh key access to all servers.

 ## Usage

 Before launching the study environment, download the RHEL 7.0 Binary DVD ISO per the instructions in [iso/README.md](iso/README.md).